A Survey on Safe Multi-Modal Learning System: Robustness

 \subsection{Adversarial Robustness}

 MMLS robustness to adversarial attacks faces unique challenges.
-Malicious users might use the information from multiple modalities to breach security.
-Cross-modal adversarial attacks, such as subtle alterations in an image affecting text predictions, further complicate the issue.
+Malicious users might use the information from multiple modalities and cross-modal adversarial attacks, such as subtle alterations in an image affecting text predictions, further complicate the issue~\cite{zhang2022towards}.